There are so many painting ideas for kids! Painting is such a staple for art activities with most kids.

 Its time to be creative with the kids in a way you’ve never been before!

-Even so, painting can become mundane for the child [not to mention yourself] if all that’s ever used is a paintbrush and paper.
+Even though kids love painting, it can become mundane for the child [not to mention yourself] if all that’s ever used is a paintbrush and paper.
 And where’s the creativity in that?

 Pablo Picasso said it best:

 The problem is how to remain an artist once he grows up.”